Concern for Family Members

 Sometimes a strong history of breast cancer in a family is due to an inherited gene mutation that increases risk.

-People with a strong family history of breast cancer may worry about having a high-risk inherited gene mutation and passing it on to their children.
+People with a family history of breast cancer may worry about having a high-risk inherited gene mutation and passing it on to their children.
 (A gene mutation can be passed on to daughters and sons.)

 In most cases, the person with cancer is tested first.